ros2/ros2_documentation/source/Contributing-To-ROS.rst

 3. Update the documentation to fix the issue.

-   More information is in `Creating or updating documentation <The-ROS2-Project/Contributing/Documentation/Creating-or-updating-documentation>`.
+   More information is in `Creating or updating documentation — how-to <The-ROS2-Project/Contributing/Documentation/Creating-or-updating-documentation>`.

 .. _test-and-review-documentation: